-- (1) No owner or keeper of a dog shall permit such dog, whether licensed or unlicensed, to run at large within the Town of Winchendon, except that a dog may, for the purpose of sporting events, (such as hunting, field trials or training purposes) or for agricultural assistance, or while working as a canine guard of a mercantile, commercial, or industrial establishment, be exempt from the restraining order during such period of time as the dog is actually engaged in the event, sport, agricultural function, or guard work. - (2) Dogs may be taken from the owner's premises provided that such dogs are on a leash or under the control of the owner or keeper. - (3) It shall be a violation of this bylaw for any person who owns, possesses or controls a dog to fail to remove and dispose of any feces left by his/her dog on any sidewalk, street, or publicly owned property or property of another.
+- (1) No owner or keeper of a dog shall permit such dog, whether licensed or unlicensed, to run at large within the Town of Winchendon, except that a dog may, for the purpose of sporting events, (such as hunting, field trials or training purposes) or for agricultural assistance, or while working as a canine guard of a mercantile, commercial, or industrial establishment, be exempt from the restraining order during such period of time as the dog is actually engaged in the event, sport, agricultural function, or guard work. - (2) Dogs may be taken from the owner's premises provided that such dogs are on a leash or under the control of the owner or keeper.

-D. IMPOUNDING

-It shall be the duty of the Animal Control Officer, duly appointed, to apprehend any dog found unrestrained and running at large, and to impound such dog in a suitable place or to order the owner or keeper thereof to restrain said dog.
+D. IMPOUNDING It shall be the duty of the Animal Control Officer, duly appointed, to apprehend any dog found unrestrained and running at large, and to impound such dog in a suitable place or to order the owner or keeper thereof to restrain said dog.

-E. NOTICE TO OWNER AND RELEASE

-If such dog so impounded has upon it the name and address of the owner thereof, or if the name of said owner is otherwise know, then the Animal Control Officer shall immediately notify the owner but if the owner is not known, then no notice shall be necessary.
+E. NOTICE TO OWNER AND RELEASE if such dog so impounded has upon it the name and address of the owner thereof, or if the name of said owner is otherwise know, then the Animal Control Officer shall immediately notify the owner but if the owner is not known, then no notice shall be necessary.
 The owner of any dog so impounded may reclaim such dog upon payment of the sum of ten dollars (\$10.00) for the first reclaiming, and twenty-five dollars (\$25.00) for the second, and subsequent reclaiming, or as determined by the Board of Health, provided, however, if the dog is not licensed that before release to any person, license as required by the Town of Winchendon be secured.

-F. DISPOSITION OF FUNDS

-The sums collected pursuant to the provisions of this bylaw shall be accounted for and paid to the Town Treasurer; however, under the provisions of the State Law, the Animal Control Officer shall be entitled to all fees paid to him for the care of impounded dogs by the owners thereof.

-G. DISPOSITION OF UNCLAIMED DOGS

-Any dog which has been impounded and has not been redeemed by the owner within ten (10) days shall be disposed of as provided by Section 151A, Chapter 140 of the General Laws of the Commonwealth of Massachusetts and any amendments thereto, provided that the description of the dog was published in a local paper at least three (3) days before the scheduled date of destruction by the local dog officer.
-(Rev. 6/95)
+- F. DISPOSITION OF FUNDS The sums collected pursuant to the provisions of this bylaw shall be accounted for and paid to the Town Treasurer; however, under the provisions of the State Law, the Animal Control Officer shall be entitled to all fees paid to him for the care of impounded dogs by the owners thereof. - G. DISPOSITION OF UNCLAIMED DOGS Any dog which has been impounded and has not been redeemed by the owner within ten (10) days shall be disposed of as provided by Section 151A, Chapter 140 of the General Laws of the Commonwealth of Massachusetts and any amendments thereto, provided that the description of the dog was published in a local paper at least three (3) days before the scheduled date of destruction by the local dog officer.
+(Rev. 6/95) - H. ENFORCEMENT The Animal Control Officer or Officers duly appointed shall enforce the provisions of this bylaw relating to dogs, and shall attend to all complaints or other matters pertaining to dogs in the Town of Winchendon. - I. ALTERNATIVE PROCEDURES UNDER GENERAL LAWS, Ch.
+140 SEC.
+136A-SEC.174E Notwithstanding any provisions of the General Laws to the contrary, any Animal Control Officer who takes cognizance of a violation of - (1) This Bylaw - (2) Failure to license dogs pursuant to General Laws, Chapter 140, 141 Section 137; failure to acquire kennel license pursuant to General Laws, Chapter 140, Section 137A.-137C(3) Failure to vaccinate against rabies pursuant to General Laws, Chapter 140, Section 145B.

-H. ENFORCEMENT

-The Animal Control Officer or Officers duly appointed shall enforce the provisions of this bylaw relating to dogs, and shall attend to all complaints or other matters pertaining to dogs in the Town of Winchendon.

-I. ALTERNATIVE PROCEDURES UNDER GENERAL LAWS, Ch.
-140, SEC.
-173A

-Notwithstanding any provisions of the General Laws to the contrary, any Animal Control Officer who takes cognizance of a violation of

-- (1) This Bylaw - (2) Failure to license dogs pursuant to General Laws, Chapter 14, Section 137; failure to acquire kennel license pursuant to General Laws, Chapter 140, Section 137A. - (3) Failure to vaccinate against rabies pursuant to General Laws, Chapter 140, Section 145B.